 Inelastic stress-strain relations.
 Solutions to engineering problems with ideallyplastic, strain-hardening, and visco-elastic materials.

 EM 243.
 Advanced Fluid Mechanics I (3)

 Prerequisites: Engineering 115 and credit or registration in Mathematics 118B.
 Fluid kinematics and kinetics.
 Conservation of mass, energy, and momentum, applied to Newtonian fluids.
 Navier-Stokes equations.
 Couette and Poiseuille flow.
 Potential flow.
 Introduction to turbulence and boundary layer theory.
-Vector and
+Vector and tensor notation will be used.

 EM 244.
 Advanced Fluid Mechanics II (3)

 Prerequisite: Engineering Mechanics 243.

 A continuation of E.M.
 243. Further work in laminar and turbulent flow and boundary layer theory.
 Diffusion.
 Applications to engineering problems.

-Engineering
+Mechanical Engineering

-E 297.
-Problem Analysis (3)
+ME 200.
+Seminar in Mechanical Engineering (2 or 3)

-Prerequisite: Consent of graduate adviser.
+Prerequisite: Consent of the graduate adviser and instructor.

+An intensive study in one of the fields listed below.
+May be repeated with new subject matter for additional credit.

+A. Thermodynamics and Fluid Flow

+B. Engineering systems

+C. Operations research in engineering

+D. Mechanical design

+ME 210.
+Cryogenic Engineering (3)

+Prerequisite: Engineering 148.